 Create one or more IPv6 addresses.

-Unlike addresses in the IPv4 space, IPv6 addresses do not automatically appear when you create an IPv6 network.
+Unlike addresses in the IPv4 space, IPv6 addresses don't automatically appear when you create an IPv6 network.
 By default, networks contain a single Network Router Anycast address.
-You cannot change the Network Router Anycast address or its properties.
+You can't change the Network Router Anycast address or its properties.

 To add an IPv6 address: